Northern Hub: Delivered

+Cancelled

-Piccadilly's through platforms, 13 and 14, will be modernised and two through platforms, 15 and 16, will be built over Fairfield Street to alleviate congestion.
+Piccadilly's through platforms, 13 and 14, were to have been modernised and two through platforms (15 and 16) built over Fairfield Street to alleviate congestion.

-Oxford Road's platforms will be lengthened and a footbridge will be built.
-The Grade II listed timber grid-shell roof will be incorporated into the new station design.
+Oxford Road's platforms were to have been lengthened and a footbridge built.
+The Grade II listed timber grid-shell roof would have been incorporated into the new station design.
 The surrounding site could be redeveloped with office, residential and leisure space.

+These elements of the scheme were cancelled in May 2023.

+Salford

 Salford Crescent station will be redeveloped at a cost of £12 million and further development could occur should extra capacity be required.

-At Manchester Airport station a new platform will be built creating extra capacity and access for direct services from other cities in Northern England.
-Construction of the platform began in February 2014.